Social Media Guidelines

 - When people choose to follow us or friend us, our goal is to make people's experience a good one and help present UT Tyler's best to the world.

 - Provide a venue for people to contact us directly and get helpful answers.

 - Social media is not a replacement for standard forms of media.
 It is simply another platform of communication that we can use to increase the public’s awareness of UT Tyler and all we have to offer.

 - You can try to frame conversations around topical and specific issues around campus.
 Help people learn about the UT Tyler community and all we have to offer.

 - Highlight the headlines and give some of the back story by driving people back to our website.

 - On Twitter, use keywords and hash tags (#), when appropriate so that readers become interested in the conversation, thread or topic.

 The web is not anonymous.
 Everything written or posted on behalf of the university can be traced back to UT Tyler and to a specific individual.
 Before launching a social networking site:

-- Notify your college/department/unit communications staff and the Office of Marketing and Communications.
+- Obtain permission from your college/department/unit communications department head and the Office of Marketing and Communications.